MidwestGames/Game-Dev-1-Name-WIP-/README.md

 ## Ideas
 RPG Style Game

+### Story

 ### Mechanics
 1.)
 Skill system like Dark Souls
 2.)
 Turn based combat (reminicent of Final Fantasy) 3.)
-NO CRAFTING (Only looting to get weapons and gear) a.)
+NO CRAFTING (Only looting to get weapons and gear)
+	a.)
 Player is not well rounded, basically a mercenary for hire 4.)
 Classes
 	a.)
 Melee
 	b.)
 Ranger
 	c.)
 Engineer
 	d.)
 Healer
 	e.)
 Tamer

-		*Subclasses in each of these potentially for specing into various types 5.)
+\*Subclasses in each of these potentially for specing into various types 5.)
 Open world, but linear progression like Final Fantasy

 ### Aestetic
 	1.)
 Art style